zrythm/zrythm/doc/dev/m.css/doc/plugins/plots-and-graphs-test.rst

 Graphs
 ======

+.. container:: m-row m-container-inflate

+    .. container:: m-col-m-4

+        All should be colored except the self-pointing "no" and the "?" arrow.

+    .. container:: m-col-m-4

+        All should be colored globally with the same color.

+    .. container:: m-col-m-4

-First is colored except the self-pointing "no", second is colored globally, third is colored globally with overrides except for the self-pointing "no".
+        All should be colored globally with overrides except for the self-pointing "no" and the "?" arrow.

-.. container:: m-row
+.. container:: m-row m-container-inflate

     .. container:: m-col-m-4